elestio-examples/itop/README.md

 # SMTP configuration

-To configure the SMTP, go to `Confiugration` section on the left tab, and choose `General Configuration`
+To configure the SMTP, go to the `Configuration` section on the left tab, and choose `General Configuration`

-A configuration File Editor will appear.
+A Configuration File Editor will appear.

 Search